 People love and hate movies.
 When they love them, they’ll go out of their way to recommend them to everyone they know.
 Conversely, if they hate a movie, they’ll do the exact opposite.
 In either case – they’re talking about the movie.

-Whether good or bad, if your brand isn’t communicating its story through motion pictures, there’s a good chance nobody’s talking about you at all.
-If you haven’t introduced video into your overall content strategy, you’re failing your brand.
+Whether good or bad, if your brand community isn’t communicating its story through motion pictures, there’s a good chance nobody’s talking about you at all.
+If you haven’t introduced video into your overall content strategy, you’re failing your brand community.
 Producing videos shouldn’t be considered an “option.”
 They’re essential tools that will bring your brand to life.

 On social, video is the best performing type of content, generating close to 60% more engagement than static posts.
 But wait… there’s more!
 By the end of this year, 80% of all global internet consumption will be video content.
 So if you haven’t already, come join us in the 21st century, won’t you?
 And if you’re dipping your toe trepidatiously into the video pool, our suggestion would be to dive in head-first.